felixBenicourt/iter-doc/docs/node-graph-logic.md

    This system is designed for more time-consuming tasks that require heavier computational operations.
 These operations are triggered when you run your graph through the **Run Node**, which processes the graph in a batch or more intensive manner.

+## Attributes

+The **Stream Attributes List** in the Iter Node Tool dynamically displays the attributes of the selected node.
+These attributes are presented in a key-value structure, much like Python dictionaries, providing a clear and organized view.

+### Viewing Attributes
+Each node's attributes are listed with their keys and corresponding values, enabling users to review and, if needed, modify them directly.
+The displayed attributes update automatically based on the selected node.

+### Attributes in Node Connections
+When you connect nodes, the **Stream Attributes List** expands to show all the attributes being passed as inputs to the connected nodes.
+This feature facilitates smooth data transfer and ensures the accurate flow of information between nodes.